snoopygc/WhatsInMyFridge/README.md

 6. **Receipt Scanning**: Use the camera to scan shopping receipts and extract ingredient lists
 7. **Expiration Date Scanning**: Point the camera at food packaging to read and track expiration dates

-## 🔧 Core Components

-### ContentView
-The main view that displays the list of items and handles user interactions for adding and deleting items.

-### PersistenceController
-Manages the CoreData stack and provides both shared and preview instances for the app and SwiftUI previews.

-### Item Entity
-CoreData entity that stores:
-- `timestamp`: Date when the item was added
-- `name`: Name of the food item
-- `category`: Category of the food item (e.g., dairy, vegetables)
-- `expirationDate`: Predicted expiration date based on shelf life calculations

-### CameraView
-Handles camera input for food item recognition using YOLO and CoreML.

-### OCRView
-Uses OCR technology to:
-- Extract ingredient lists from shopping receipts
-- Read text from receipts and product labels
-- Detect and parse expiration dates when visible on packaging

-### ShelfLifePredictor
-Implements scientific models (Arrhenius Equation, ASLT, Q10 Rule) to predict and recommend food storage durations based on temperature zones.

 ## 🔬 Research & Methodology

 ### Shelf Life Prediction Model